Seven Churches Visitation: Practice

-After the Mass of the Lord's Supper, during which Christians remember Jesus Christ's last meal with his Apostles on the night that he was arrested, the faithful remember Jesus's Agony in the Garden.
-After Mass, the main altar and most side altars are stripped; all crosses are either removed or covered; the Blessed Sacrament is placed in a tabernacle on the Altar of Repose, and churches are open late for silent adoration.
+After the Mass of the Lord's Supper, during which the faithful remember Jesus Christ's last meal with his apostles on the night that he was arrested, they remember Christ's Agony in the Garden.
+After Mass, the main altar and most side altars are stripped; all crosses are either removed or covered; the Blessed Sacrament is placed in a tabernacle on the Altar of Repose, and churches stay open late for silent adoration.
 This is in response to the request Jesus made to his apostles while they were in the Garden of Gethsemane, as recorded in Gospel of Matthew 26:40, "Could you not, then, watch one hour with me?"

 Those who practice this visitation leave the church where they attended the Mass of the Lord's Supper and travel to nearby churches to pray before the Blessed Sacrament.
 This is more common in urban areas where churches are in close proximity, thus making traveling easier.
-There are no set prayers in the Catholic Church for this devotion, except to pray for the intentions of the reigning Pope and recite the Lord's Prayer, Hail Mary, and Gloria Patri.
+There are no set prayers in the Catholic Church for this devotion, except to pray for the intentions of the reigning pope and recite the Lord's Prayer, Hail Mary, and Gloria Patri.
 People also opt to pray the Stations of the Cross.

 Saint Philip Neri drew up an itinerary in order to combine conviviality and the sharing of a common religious experience by discovering of the heritage of the early Saints.
 In modern times, pilgrimages are often arranged by parish organizations and co-ordinated with other parishes in the area.

-Various countries

-India

-In India, the custom is to visit fourteen churches, one per Station of the Cross.
-This is traditionally performed on Maundy Thursday evening, but the pilgrimage is more often performed on the morning of Good Friday or on any other day of Lent.
-Usually, whole families would participate, customarily fasting for the duration of the rite, but nowadays it is also undertaken by parish devotional groups.

-Malta

-In Malta, the visits may occur either after the evening Mass on Maundy Thursday, or on Good Friday until the start of the 3 PM service.
-While it is the tradition to visit different churches, individual churches often organise seven short processions around the church.
-The prayers for the visits are said inside, in front of the Altar of Repose (Maltese: sepulkru), while the Rosary is recited during the processions.